Developer(s) – Sucker Punch Studios

 Although I wish that more could have been added to First Light to make it last longer, and by the same token I hope that this is merely the first of many DLC packages for the original game, I think that adding as much replay value as they have to it in a way which is fairly unusual for a game of the same caliber as InFamous: Second Son is pretty unique, and also a very smart move.
 It’s by that token that I believe First Light also works relatively well as a standalone game.

-Overall, InFamous: First Light is a decent add-on to what it is still my pick as the greatest game of 2014 so far.
+Overall, InFamous: First Light is a decent add-on to what is still my pick as the greatest game of 2014; InFamous: Second Son.
 Though it lasts a pretty short amount of time, what time players will spend on it will be enjoyed, and replay value will be had on top of that.